trevorsaudi/trevorsaudi.github.io/content/posts/2020-12-29_cybertalents-shadower/index.md

 ---

-In the machine section we have this medium level box to root.
+In the machine section in Cybertalents, we have this medium level box to root.
 Diving right in!

+### Enumeration

 ![image](/posts/2020-12-29_cybertalents-shadower/images/1.png#layoutTextWidth)
-`Get The highest privilege on the machine and find the flag!``VPN Target IP: 172.24.209.176``Public Target IP: 18.193.123.37`
+> Get The highest privilege on the machine and find the flag!``VPN Target IP: 172.24.209.176``Public Target IP: 18.193.123.37

 Performed some nmap port scanning to get an overview of running ports and services